The Official Survival Guide

 - Single Day (non-member): £11.00

 Entry Tickets – On the door

-DISCOVER MORE: Why not get an enhanced experience package and get to the bar quicker?
-For the advance price of just £40 you get fast-track entry to the festival including a guide, souvenir glass, £20 worth of beer tokens, access to an exclusive seating area and an opportunity to ‘meet the brewer’ (NB: available on advanced tickets only).
+DISCOVER MORE: Why not purchase a VIP Package and bypass the entrance queues?
+For the advance price of just £39, you get fast-track entry into your session of choice along with a festival guide, souvenir glass, £15 worth of beer tokens, access to an exclusive seating area and an opportunity to ‘meet the brewer’ (NB: available on advanced tickets only).